-Motion to Reset the Agenda: The default order of the agenda, most notably the order the topics are debated in, will be determined by the Head Chair.
+Motion to Reset the Agenda: The default order of the agenda, most notably the order the topics are debated in, will be determined by the HC.
 This motion is only in order before any substantive debate or substantive discussion has begun on the previously set agenda topic.
 (50% + 1 vote required)

-Motion to open the Speakers List: If you make this motion and it is in order, the Chair will typically ask you if you would like to be the first speaker on the list.
+Motion to open the Speakers List: If this motion is in order, the Chair will typically ask the delegate who raised the motion if they would like to be the first speaker on the list.
 Following this, other delegates may begin to raise their placard for a position on the Speakers List.

-After taking a set number of speakers, debate begins by going down the speakers on the Speakers List.
-The flow of debate is accompanied with moderated caucuses and unmoderated caucuses between speeches, which you as the delegate can use to discuss ideas, form blocs, and draft resolutions.
+Once the Chair decides to temporarily stop taking speakers on the Speakers List, debate typically begins with Speakers List.
+The flow of debate is accompanied with moderated caucuses and unmoderated caucuses between speeches, which delegates use to discuss ideas, form blocs, and draft resolutions.
 As the end of debate nears, draft resolutions are submitted to the Chair, presented through formal caucus, and voted on by the committee.